agile-ts/documentation/docs/packages/core/features/state/Introduction.md

 :::

-Determines which States depend on the State.
+Specifies which States depend on this State.
-This means if the State gets mutated and ingested into the `runtime`, the depending States will be ingested into the `runtime` too.
 ```ts
 const MY_STATE = App.createState("myInitialValue", {
     dependents: [MY_STATE_2]
 });
 ```
+So if this State mutes and is ingested into the `runtime`, the depending States are ingested into the `runtime` too.

 | Type              | Default     | Required |
 |-------------------|-------------|----------|